-Preview Shows a preview of the currently selected pattern imposed on the fixtures defined in the area currently selected fixture group.
-Note that the preview doesn't show the difference between area RGB-capable and monochrome/fixed color fixtures.
+The Fixture Group that is controlled by this RGB matrix.
+Shows a preview of the currently selected pattern imposed on the fixtures defined in the currently selected fixture group.
+Note that the preview doesn't show the difference between RGB-capable and monochrome/fixed color fixtures.